 Baby born in Rhondda Cynon Taf

-If the baby was born within the district of Rhondda Cynon Taf, you can register the birth at
+If the baby was born within the district of Rhondda Cynon Taf, you can register the birth at: Municipal Buildings, Gelliwastad Road, Pontypridd, CF37 2DP

 Baby born outside Rhondda Cynon Taf

+You can make an appointment at our office in Pontypridd to complete and sign a declaration stating the details to be entered in the register.
 We will forward the declaration to the appropriate office in the district where the baby was born on your behalf.
-Please bring your cheque book if you wish to apply for a full copy of the birth certificate following the registration.
-Certificates will then be posted out to you form the relevant office.
+Certificates will then be posted out to you from the relevant office.

 What documents do I need to bring with me?

-It would be useful if you could bring any hospital discharge papers or parenthood agreement with you to your appointment as well as any supporting documentation such as passports, driving licences, utility bills, birth and marriage certificates, to ensure the accuracy of the information recorded.
+It would be useful if you could bring any hospital discharge papers or parenthood agreement with you to your appointment, as well as any supporting documentation such as birth, and marriage certificates to ensure the accuracy of the information recorded.

 It is important that the information recorded in the register is correct as any error can only be corrected through a formal correction procedure which could cause you inconvenience and, possibly, expense to correct.

-If you are Welsh speaking and would like to have the birth registered in both English and Welsh please discuss this with the registrar when you telephone to book an appointment.
+If you would like to have the birth registered in both Welsh and English, please discuss this with the registrar when you book your appointment.

 What are the costs?